jpaulogg/vis-ins-completion/README.md

 ### Bugs
 Line completion wont work properly if the first characters are meta-characters.
-That is fixed in the vis-complete branch, but you will need to use [this version of vis-complete](https://github.com/martanne/vis/pull/959).
+This is fixed in the vis-complete branch, but you will need to use [this version of vis-complete](https://github.com/martanne/vis/pull/959).

 ### Configuration